tenstorrent/tt-forge-fe/docs/src/getting_started_docker.md

 ## Where to Go Next

 Now that you have set up TT-Forge-FE, you can compile and run your own models.
+See the [TT-Forge-FE folder in the TT-Forge repo](https://github.com/tenstorrent/tt-forge/tree/main/demos/tt-forge-fe) for more demo options.

-For a quick start, here is an example of a custom model.
+For a quick start creating your own model, here is an example of a custom model.
 Note the introduction of the `forge.compile` call:

 ```py
 import torch